sage-utsa/AppWizards_QuickQuoteHail/README.md

 ## Motivation
 QuickQuoteHail was created to simplify the process of estimating hail damage for auto repair technicians.
 The app provides an efficient way to record panel damage, calculate costs, and generate professional invoices, all without needing internet access.
-Our goal is to make quoting fast, accurate, and stress-free.
+Our goal is to make quoting fast, accurate, and stress free.

 ---